JamesEvans582/Build-an-API-with-lambda-integration-tutorial/README.md

 <img width="1792" alt="Screenshot 2023-02-11 at 07 54 12" src="https://user-images.githubusercontent.com/71371405/218248486-9343e697-c7d2-419b-a6a0-b0e86eace191.png">
 Type in the resource name, then click create resource.

-That's great, we have resource but what action does it take, and how.
+That's great, we have resource but what action does it take, and how?
 This is where we create a method.
 So once again click action.
 We will put in the name and use a GET method, then click create.

 Once you have done these stages, you're nearly there.
 So lets click on Deploy API